 We are involved, from time to time, in litigation incidental to our business.
-Management believes, after considering a number of factors and the nature of the legal proceedings to which we are subject, that the outcome of current litigation is not expected to have a material adverse effect upon our results of operations or financial condition.
-However, management's assessment of our current litigation could change in light of the discovery of facts not presently known to us or determinations by judges, juries or other finders of fact that are not in accord with management's evaluation of the possible liability or outcome of such litigation.
+Management believes, after considering a number of factors and the nature of the legal proceedings to which we are subject, that the outcome of current litigation is not expected to have a material adverse effect upon our results liability or outcome of such litigation.
 As a result, there can be no assurance that the actual outcome of pending or future litigation will not have a material adverse effect on our results of operations or financial condition.

-Our Internet operations subject us to numerous risks that could have an adverse effect on our results of operations.
+Our internet operations subject us to numerous risks that could have an adverse effect on our results of operations.

-Although Internet sales constitute a small portion of our overall sales, our Internet operations subject us to certain risks that could have an adverse effect on our operational results, including:
+Although internet sales constitute a small portion of our overall sales, our internet operations subject us to certain risks that could have an adverse effect on our operational results, including:

-· diversion of traffic and sales from our stores;

-- · liability for online content; and - risks related to the computer systems that operate our website and related support systems, including computer viruses and electronic break-ins and similar disruptions.
+- · diversion of traffic and sales from our stores; - · liability for online content; and - · risks related to the computer systems that operate our website and related support systems, including computer viruses and electronic break-ins and similar disruptions.

-In addition, risks beyond our control, such as governmental regulation of the Internet, entry of our vendors in the Internet business in competition with us, online security breaches and general economic conditions specific to the Internet and online commerce could have an adverse effect on our results of operations.
+In addition, risks beyond our control such as governmental regulation of the internet, entry of our vendors in the internet business in competition with us, online security breaches and general economic conditions specific to the internet and online commerce could have an adverse effect on our results of operations.